TheOdinProject/curriculum/nodeJS/authentication/Authentication.md

 });
 ~~~

 The hash function is somewhat slow, so all of the DB storage stuff needs to go inside the callback.
 Check to see if you've got this working by signing up a new user with a simple password, then go look at your DB entries to see how it's being stored.
-If you've done it right your password should have been transformed into a really long random string.
+If you've done it right, your password should have been transformed into a really long random string.

 It's important to note that _how_ hashing works is beyond the scope of this lesson.
 Password hashes are the result of passing the user's password through a [one-way hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function).